-It is possible to overnight in Selo if you're too tired to tackle Merapi on the same day that you arrive, although you'll find mostly homestays here with very basic facilities.
-However, you might find a something a bit nicer if you book online.
+It is very much possible to overnight in Selo if you're too tired to tackle Merapi on the same day that you arrive.
+You'll find a few homestays here with very basic facilities.

-We actually decided to spend one night in Selo and stayed in a very basic guesthouse along the main drag, where the owner started chatting to us and told us his nickname was 'superman' was because he had climbed Mount Merapi hundreds of times in his youth.
+We actually decided to spend one night in Selo and stayed in a very basic, non-descript guesthouse along the main drag, where the owner started chatting to us and told us his nickname was 'superman' was because he had climbed Mount Merapi hundreds of times in his youth.

 The summer months (May-October) are the driest months for climbing Gunung Merapi.
 During the wet season (November-April), there's a higher chance of having the expedition beset by bad weather and trails become more slippery following heavy rains.
 However, you can still climb it in the wet season and many people do.

 Since the distance from New Selo to the crater summit is only 3.5 km and the elevation gain is a doable 1,356 m, many people tackle Mount Merapi as a very challenging day-hike and this was our approach as well.

 The ascent to the summit should take you anywhere between 3-7 hours, depending on your hiking ability and fitness level, with the descent taking a little less time for most people.

 Just be warned that the climb is generally quite steep and strenuous with broken ground and uneven terrain.
 The final push to the summit is tremendously steep and involves climbing up a slope of loose shifting scree and volcanic sand.